jsanz/elastic-workshop/docs/01-setup.md

 ## Getting [Open Sky][3] data into Elastic

-Apart from having access to a Elastic Stack (both Elasticsearch and Kibana), you need data to explore them so we are going to load flights data in real time from the [Open Sky Network][3] using a simple nodejs script at the `opensky-loader` folder.
+Apart from having access to a Elastic Stack (both Elasticsearch and Kibana), you need data to explore them.
+Kibana has three well-know datasets that include geospatial information and are ready to load from the home page.
+For this lab we are going to load flights data in real time from the [Open Sky Network][3] using a simple nodejs script at the `opensky-loader` folder.
 Depending on how you access the stack the environment needs to be adapted minimally.
 The script can also be run in two different ways, if you have a Node development environment then you can run it locally, but if you don't have it you can use Docker Compose also to run this script.

 The file `lab/elastic-config.js` is configured with some default settings, a couple of them can be overridden by environment variables.

 * Elasticsearch client configuration (host and password can be set up with environment variables).
 * Prefix for the name of indexes that will store the flights positions.
 * How often you want to retrieve the data from OpenSky API (every 60 seconds is more than fine)
+* OpenSky optional credentials pulled from environment variables (read from the `.env` file if running from Docker).

 You only need to adapt the Elasticsearch configuration, that will differs depending if you are running in Elastic Cloud, Docker Compose, or Local.